Tayloirt/SI507-HW6/README.md

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**
+The element items is assigned to the number of list elements within the webpage.
+The attribute .length gets the number of elements.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
+The background color of the page would be white.
 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**
+The HTML element p has a background color that is assigned to gray.
+You can change the color by assigning the background color to blue - background-color: #7db8fb;
 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**